-1. Portfolio Reporting Framework - The performance reporting team will continue to refine the Portfolio Reporting Framework required by Section III and will work with the Quantitative Solutions Group to incorporate risk reporting into the framework.

-2. Comprehensive Review of Implementation Cost - Staff will continue to examine the mix of structural and variable costs throughout the Portfolio and pursue opportunities (such as the co-investment initiative outlined below) to improve the cost alignment of the investment program.

-3. Secondaries Market - The Commission understands that the thoughtful use of secondaries opportunities can improve returns for a private markets portfolio.
-The Investment Team will design and execute a plan to incorporate the secondaries market into the investment strategy for private markets asset classes.

-4. Risk Management - The Quantitative Solutions Group will continue to improve risk monitoring at the Portfolio, asset class, and manager levels.
-The team will place special emphasis on improving the quality of risk reporting at these levels.
+- 1. Risk Management The Quantitative Solutions Group will continue to improve risk monitoring at the Portfolio, asset class, and manager levels.
+The team will place special emphasis on improving the quality of risk reporting at these levels.5 - 2.
+End of Fund Life Establish a discipline to evaluate private investments approaching the end of fund life to optimize asset class performance. - 3.
+Human Capital Analyze the impact of anticipated baseline changes on asset class staffing needs and align human capital resources with updated portfolio priorities to ensure optimal coverage to source and perform due diligence on potential new investments. - 1.
+Portfolio Reporting Framework The performance reporting team will continue to refine the Portfolio Reporting Framework required by Section III and will work with the Quantitative Solutions Group6 to incorporate risk reporting into the framework. - 2.
+Comprehensive Review of Implementation Cost Staff will continue to examine the mix of structural and variable costs throughout the Portfolio and pursue opportunities (such as the coinvestment initiative outlined below) to improve the cost alignment of the investment program. - 3.
+Secondaries Market The Commission understands that the thoughtful use of secondaries opportunities can improve returns for a private markets portfolio.
+The Investment Team will design and execute a plan to incorporate the secondaries market into the investment strategy for private markets asset classes. - 4.
+Risk Management The Quantitative Solutions Group will continue to improve risk monitoring at the Portfolio, asset class, and manager levels.
+The team will place special emphasis on improving the quality of risk reporting at these levels.5

-&lt;sup>6 The Quantitative Solutions Group is a subset of the Investment Team responsible for conducting deep quantitative analysis on prospective investment managers as part of the investment due diligence process, and also for monitoring and reporting on investment risk.
+5 The Quantitative Solutions Group is a subset of the Investment Team responsible for conducting deep quantitative analytical supports on prospective investment managers as part of the investment due diligence process, and also for monitoring and reporting on investment risk.